gregsaun/bear_extruder_and_x_axis/optional_parts/bondtech_x_carriage/README.md

 ### Introduction

-This page contains all the files and information to use the Bear X axis with the original [Bondtech Prusa Upgrade Extruder MK2(S), MK2.5(S), MK3(S)](https://www.bondtech.se/en/product-category/upgrade-kits/prusa/).
+This page contains all the files and information to use the Bear X axis with the original [Bondtech Prusa Upgrade Extruder MK2(S), MK2.5(S), MK3(S), Mosquito MK2.5(S), Mosquito MK3(S)](https://www.bondtech.se/en/product-category/upgrade-kits/prusa/).

 The original Bondtech Prusa Upgrade Extruder needs a dedicated Bear X carriage to be used with the Bear X axis.
 You can find this special Bear X carriage and all hardware/printed parts needed in the [Bill of Materials](#bill-of-materials) section below.